 A variety of choices are available to customers who want to try pre-wetting salt:

 All of these approaches have pros and cons.
 Determining which one is best for you is where we can help.
-At MeltSnow.com, we have been involved in specifying, building, and engineering pre wet systems for over 30 years.
+At MeltSnow.com, we have been involved in specifying, building, and engineering pre-wet systems for over 40 years.

 The best economics are when we can deliver full tank truck quantities to our customers.
-That generally requires that the customer has sufficient storage to allow some “heel” in the tank to cover the time between when product is ordered and when it is delivered, normally a few days.
-On this basis, we try to recommend 6,000-gallon storage tanks for all of our liquid customers as a starting point.
-More to the point, if our costs of moving our tankers are $450 per delivery, then a delivery of 450 gallons costs $1.00 per gallon as compared with 4,500 gallons, which costs only $0.10/gallon — a savings of $0.90/gallon in freight costs alone!
-This is pretty significant when you consider that most of our liquids are priced at less than $0.50/gallon plus delivery costs.
+That generally requires that the customer has sufficient storage to allow some “heel” in the tank to cover the time between when the product is ordered and when it is delivered, normally a few days.
+On this basis, we recommend 6,000-gallon storage tanks for all of our liquid customers as a starting point.
+More to the point, if our costs of moving our tankers are $450 per delivery, then a delivery of 450 gallons costs $1.00 per gallon as compared with 4,500 gallons, which costs only $0.10/gallon — a savings of $0.90/gallon in freight costs alone.

 What Sort of Equipment Will I Need for Pre-Wetting Applications?